heikkipora/tesla-slack/blogpost.md

       var chargerPowerInKw = state.charger_power; // valid when charging
     });

-Some of the more 'funny' functionality includes being able to flash the lights and honk the horn remotely.
+Some of the more 'funny' functionalities include being able to flash the lights and honk the horn remotely.
-These calls do not, fortunately, have any effect when driving :)
+Fortunately, these calls don't have an effect while the car is being driven :)

 Conclusion
 ---

-During the weeks with the Tesla Model S I have learnt that having an always-online car doesn't mean exactly that.
+During these few weeks with the Tesla Model S I have learnt that having an always-online car doesn't mean exactly that it is actually always online.
 The car looses connectivity occasionally (it's a 3G data link anyways) and the on-board Ubuntu-powered computer needs to be rebooted as a last resort if it does not recover by itself.

-Error-handling capabilities of the ``teslams`` module are also sub-par at the moment as no error information is passed to the callbacks.
+At the moment, error-handling capabilities of the ``teslams`` module are also sub-par as no error information is passed to the callbacks.

 Source code for the bot is available on [GitHub](https://github.com/heikkipora/tesla-slack), so feel free to contribute a pull request.
 Some of my enthusiastic colleagues already did, thanks for that!
-Please note that my implementation leverages the excellent [Bacon.js](https://github.com/baconjs/bacon.js) FRP library, which I omitted from the examples above for brevity.
+Please note that my implementation leverages the excellent [Bacon.js](https://github.com/baconjs/bacon.js) FRP library, which I omitted from the examples above for the sake of brevity.

 Welcome to the future!